pyjarrett/calendon/py/README.md

 A common tool across platform to do builds, run tests, run demos and control the Knell environment.

+## Modes

+Hammer may be run from a shell like many tools which have subcommands and related arguments and options:

+`py/hammer.py command [arg1] [args2] ...`

+Hammer may also be run in an interactive mode, by simply not providing a command to run.
+This allows team members to maintain their build and run environment between commands.

 ## Hammer arguments

 `--knell-home DIR` - Root directory of the Knell project.
 This will override